Wilem Frischmann: Early life and education

-Working life
+Career

-He joined C. J. Pell & Partners in 1958, becoming a partner in 1961, and the chairman in 1968.
+Frischmann joined C. J. Pell & Partners in 1958, becoming a partner in 1961, and the chairman in 1968.
 In October 2015, it was announced that Frischmann would be stepping down from his role as chairman to take on an advisory role to the incoming chairman Jürgen Wild.

 Notable projects

 Centre Point, London

 Centre Point is one of the best known landmarks in London.
 He championed an innovative use of high-quality pre-cast concrete in its design.
 The external columns have specifically designed joints to provide continuity in the structure to prevent progressive collapse and it was constructed without any external scaffolding.
 As well as being the tallest building built with prefabricated elements, Centre Point was the first building using large diameter piles in London Clay.
 He carried out extensive testing of the distribution of loads by friction and bearing to estimate the settlement of the building.
 The resulting paper earned the IStructE Research Diploma.
 In 2009 it won First Prize in the Mature Structures category at the Concrete Society Awards.